 Knife Tapping is one of the most misconstrued methods of the Filipino Martial Arts.
-As a flow drill, Knife Tapping is NOT the Knife Fight as many might believe.
+As a flow drill standing in place, Knife Tapping is NOT the Knife Fight as many might believe.
 Even as a singular integrated technique done realistically, the Knife Tap (i.e block/strike/parry) is only a part of what's needed for close-quarter protection and fighting.

 First let's quickly make the distinction of what Knife Tapping (or just Tapping) is.
 Basically, it's the point in which you must strike/block using your arm as the point of contact (or hand in some cases) to slow, stop, redirect, and/or otherwise neutralize the opponent's striking arm (either armed or unarmed) in order not to be hit in close-quarters.
 Simply put, it's a type of "blocking" technique.

 It's important to understand that no form of Tapping should ever resemble "patty-cake".

 The unrealistic flashy Knife Tapping flow drill (aka. static flow drill) predominantly done by "YouTube stars" usually involves compliant, synchronized practitioners "blocking" or gently "redirecting" the other partner's weapon wielding arm, then returning a strike beat-for-beat and imprecisely targeted.
 You'll also notice that it'll occur while training knife vs knife or empty-hands vs knife (sometimes during hand-to-hand training) but they're all standing relatively in place when executed – repetitively.